Signal Note/3 min read

 A notice, exclusion process, modification, or hearing can change how a product line should be reviewed.
 Waiting for the final rate misses the period when sourcing, pricing, and documentation teams need context.

 A company does not need every Section 301 update.
-It needs updates that overlap its HTS lines, origin posture, and recurring product questions.
+It needs updates that overlap its HTS lines, origin posture, and repeated product questions.

 What Traverse connects

-Traverse links public policy signals to tariff context and issue paths, then lets signed-in users keep a watched scope for recurring review.
+Traverse links public source records to tariff context and issue paths, then routes repeat questions toward source-backed Paid review.

 Next step

 Use the public source layer first.
-Save the scope when the same product, origin, authority, case, or keyword needs recurring review.
+Upgrade when the same product, origin, authority, case, or keyword needs full output and source-backed handoff.